google/closure-templates/documentation/reference/print.md

 The `print` command is the most common command in Soy, so it merits a short syntax in which you can omit the command name `print`.
-When Soy encounters a `print` tag, it simply inserts the result of the expression, (coerced to a string)[coercions.md#string] if necessary, into the rendered output.
+When Soy encounters a `print` tag, it simply inserts the result of the expression, [coerced to a string](coercions.md#string) if necessary, into the rendered output.

 <p class="note">NOTE: The command name `print` is optional.</p>